Christopher-Schulze/GooglePicz/docs/targetpicture.md

 - Scaffold scripts for boilerplate code generation.
 - CI job (GitHub Actions) for cross-compilation and packaging.
 - Hot-reloading for UI prototyping.
 ## Delivery & Quality Assurance
-- Sample screenshots generated in CI.
+- Sample screenshots generated in CI and stored in `docs/screenshots`.
 - End-to-end smoke tests: Authentication → Album list → Thumbnail display.
 - Generation of ready-to-distribute installer artifacts for both platforms.

 ## Configuration Highlights
 The application reads `AppConfig` from `~/.googlepicz/config`.
-Important options include `cache_path` for the data directory, `debug_console` to enable Tokio's console subscriber, `trace_spans` for detailed profiling and `detect_faces` to run face detection.
+Important options include `cache_path` for the data directory, `debug_console` to enable Tokio's console subscriber, `trace_spans` for detailed profiling, `preload_threads` to control thumbnail workers and `detect_faces` to run face detection.
 OAuth tokens can be stored in the file system by compiling with the `auth/file-store` feature and starting the tools with `--use-file-store` or `USE_FILE_STORE=1`.